How to Start a Team

 Here, I will provide information and insight for anyone wishing to start a team in West Virginia.
 It may be applicable in other states.

-I will be drawing from over 40 years of playing & coaching, 14 of them coaching high school & a little bit of middle school.
+I will be drawing from over 50 years of playing & coaching experience, coaching college club, over 27 years coaching high school & a few years of middle school.

 A work in progress ...